The Moscow Times: After 2014

 The Moscow Times currently belongs to a limited liability company which is 51% owned by Russian businessman Vladimir Jao, the CEO of an airline catering company, 30% by Svetlana Korshunova (Светлана Коршунова), general director of the paper, and 19% by Derk Sauer, the original founder of the paper.
 Speaking to Kommersant, Derk Sauer explained that this is merely to comply with a Russian law which prohibits foreigners from controlling more than 20% of any Russia-based media company, since Sauer is a Dutch citizen.
 He further said that Vladimir Jao is an old friend of his, and "he does not control the publication, he is a partner".

 In March 2020, the online newspaper launched a Russian language edition.
+The Moscow Times launched its Russian service in January 2022 - just a few weeks before the Russian invasion of Ukraine.

 Following the passage of a law restricting coverage of the Russian invasion of Ukraine in March 2022, the newspaper moved its main editors to Amsterdam.
 On 15 April, Roskomnadzor blocked access to the Russian-language website of The Moscow Times in Russia after it had published what authorities called a false report on Russian riot police officers refusing to participate in the invasion.
 To make the website available within Russia despite blocks, it registered a range of domain names, sending links to the next current domain to readers via Telegram when one is blocked.

-On 17 March 2023, The Moscow Times said it has been designated a ‘foreign agent’ by Russia's justice ministry, which accused The Moscow Times of spreading inaccurate information about authorities' decisions, thereby forming a negative image of Russia.
-The Moscow Times said that the foreign agent legislation had been "disproportionately used”.
+On 17 March 2023, The Moscow Times said it has been designated a foreign agent by Russia's justice ministry, which accused The Moscow Times of spreading inaccurate information about authorities' decisions, thereby forming a negative image of Russia.
+The Moscow Times said that the foreign agent legislation had been "disproportionately used".

 On 10 July 2024, the Prosecutor General of Russia declared The Moscow Times an undesirable organization.
 This designation practically bans the Times from operating in Russia, as anyone working for them or interacting with them (such as by agreeing to be interviewed) could potentially be prosecuted and sent to jail.

+On 17 December 2025, the Russian-language domain moscowtimes.ru was extrajudicially seized by Roskomnadzor, leading the editorial team to move its operations to the ru.themoscowtimes.com subdomain.